 What are the Trade Definitions?

-Updated in 2017, the Alberta Construction Trade Definitions are a complete list of inclusions and exclusions pertaining to scopes of work for trades in Alberta.
+Updated for 2019, the Alberta Construction Trade Definitions are a complete list of inclusions and exclusions pertaining to scopes of work for trades in Alberta.
 The definitions are used during the tendering process and to help coordinate job site activities.
 They specify which contractor is responsible for specific areas of work.

 Moving the Industry Forward